 - Make each family member responsible for consulting the master calendar for potential conflicts.

-- Create a central area for posting communications such as appointment reminders, announcements, and messages.
+- Create a central area or agreed upon app for posting communications such as appointment reminders, announcements, and messages.

 9. Avoid Multi-tasking

-Recent psychological studies have shown that multi-tasking does not actually save time.
+Psychological studies have shown that multi-tasking does not save time.
 In fact, the opposite is often true.
 You lose time when switching from one task to another, resulting in a loss of productivity (Rubinsteim, Meyer, and Evans, 2001).
 Routine multi-tasking may lead to difficulty in concentrating and maintaining focus.
 Do your best to focus on just one task at a time by keeping your area clear of distractions, including turning off notifications on your devices, and set aside dedicated time for specific tasks.

 10. Stay Healthy

 Unfortunately, poor time management and too much screen time can result in fatigue, moodiness, and more frequent illness.
-To reduce stress, you should reward yourself for a time management success.
+To reduce stress, reward yourself for time management successes.
 Take time to recognize that you have accomplished a major task or challenge before moving on to the next activity.

-Regardless of the time management strategies you use, you should take time to evaluate how they have worked for you.
-Ask yourself a few simple questions: Do you have a healthy balance between work and home life?
+Whatever time management strategies you use, take time to evaluate how they have worked for you.
+Do you have a healthy balance between work and home life?
 Are you accomplishing the tasks that are most important in your life?
-Are you investing enough time in your own personal wellbeing?
-If the answer is "no" to any of these questions, then reconsider your time management strategies and select ones that work better for you.
-Remember that successful time management today can result in greater personal happiness, greater accomplishments at home and at work, increased productivity, and a more satisfying future.
+Are you investing enough time in your own personal well being?
+If the answer is “no” to any of these questions, then reevaluate your time management strategies and transition to ones that will work better for you.
+Successful time management leads to greater personal happiness, more accomplishments at home and at work, and a more satisfying future.